-The TecIO library is provided to allow third-party applications to read and write Tecplot file format.
-The library now includes an easier-to-use API for writing SZL files.
-The newest release of TecIO supports 64-bit indexing which allows individual zones to exceed two billion nodes!
-The API is also more flexible in the order it accepts data, which can help lower the amount of memory needed to write files.
+The TecIO library allows third-party applications to read and write Tecplot file format.
+You’ll find an easier-to-use API for writing SZL files, in addition to less memory needed.
+The memory savings is due to more flexibility in the order the API accepts data.
+TecIO supports 64-bit indexing which allows individual zones to exceed two billion nodes!

-Why Write SZL Binary Files from my Code?
+Why Write SZL Binary Files from your Code?

-Binary format reduces data files sizes and increases speed and efficiency when importing and analyzing results in Tecplot 360, especially compared to ASCII files.
+When you are importing and analyzing results in Tecplot 360, binary format reduces data files sizes and increases speed and efficiency, especially compared to ASCII files.

 - Tecplot PLT (.plt) – The legacy format written by earlier versions of Tecplot 360 is still supported by new versions of Tecplot 360.
 This is a write-only format.